tkishel/pe_tune/README.md

 > The fault, dear Brutus, is not in our stars, but in our defaults, that we are under-allocating system resources.

+The default settings for Puppet Enterprise services are tuned, but not necessarily optimized for PE Infrastructure type and the combination of PE services competing for system resources on each PE Infrastructure host.

-This module provides a Puppet subcommand `puppet pe tune` that outputs optimized settings for Puppet Enterprise services based upon available system resources.
+This module provides a Puppet command `puppet pe tune` that outputs optimized settings for Puppet Enterprise services based upon available system resources.
+This command expects that you have provisioned the PE Infrastructure hosts with the system resources required to handle the workload, given agent count and code and environment complexity.

-Puppet Enterprise 2018.1.3 and newer includes the functionality of this module via the `puppet infrastructure tune` subcommand.
+Puppet Enterprise 2018.1.3 and newer includes this functionality via the `puppet infrastructure tune` command.
-To use this module with Puppet Enterprise 2018.1.3 and newer, refer to [Limitations](#limitations).
+To use this command instead of `puppet infrastructure tune` with Puppet Enterprise 2018.1.3 and newer, refer to [Limitations](#limitations).

 ## Setup